obdevel/VCANESP32/README.md

 ## Hardware

 Currently supports the ESP32 family using the
-[Pico Arduino IDE](https://github.com/espressif/arduino-esp32) Full instructions on how to do this in the associated [documentation](https://docs.espressif.com/projects/arduino-esp32/en/latest/)
+[ESP32 Arduino core](https://github.com/espressif/arduino-esp32) Full instructions on how to do this in the associated [documentation](https://docs.espressif.com/projects/arduino-esp32/en/latest/)

 ## Getting help and support